Wilsonville in Shelby County, Alabama — The American South (East South Central)

 Erected 2010 by The Wilsonville Cemetery Committee.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-History of Wilsonville, Alabama (about 600 feet away, measured in a direct line); Confederate Forts (approx. 1.2 miles away); To The Memory of General Jackson (approx. 5.9 miles away); Harpersville Garden of Memories Fayetteville (approx. 7.3 miles away); De Soto's Visit (approx. 7.7 miles away); The De Soto Trail (approx. 7.7 miles away); Historic Harpersville (approx. 7.8 miles away).
+History of Wilsonville, Alabama (about 600 feet away, measured Confederate Forts (approx. 1.2 miles away); To The Memory of General Jackson (approx. 5.9 miles away); Harpersville Garden of Memories (approx. 7.3 miles away); Fayetteville (approx. 7.3 miles away); De Soto's Visit (approx. 7.7 miles away); The De Soto Trail (approx. 7.7 miles away); Historic Harpersville (approx. 7.8 miles away).
 Touch for a list and map of all markers in Wilsonville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 24, 2010, by Julia Frost of Hoover, Alabama.
-This page has been viewed 704 times since then.
+It was originally submitted on October 24, 2010, by Julia Frost of Hoover, Alabama.
+This page has been viewed 737 times since then and 8 times this year.
 Photos: 1. submitted on October 24, 2010, by Julia Frost of Hoover, Alabama.
 2. submitted on February 25, 2014, by Mark Hilton of Montgomery, Alabama. • Craig Swain was the editor who published this page.